mijndert/website/_pages/about.md

 My days now consist of helping companies move their existing infrastructure to AWS - every day brings something new to the table.

-To get to know me a little better I've enumerated the tools I use and what I'm up to right now.
-I still have an archived version of my previous posts up on GitHub.
+To get to know me a little better I've enumerated the [tools](/uses) I use.
+I still have an archived version of my previous posts [up on GitHub](https://mijndert.github.io).

 ## Contact